 Bragar Eagel & Squire, P.C.
 Is Investigating Olo, Cognyte, Vintage Wine, and the WWE and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Olo, Inc. (NYSE: OLO), Cognyte Software Ltd. (NASDAQ: CGNT), Vintage Wine Estates, Inc. (NASDAQ: VWE), and World Wrestling Entertainment, Inc. (NYSE: WWE).
+NEW YORK, Sept.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Olo, Inc. OLO, Cognyte Software Ltd. CGNT, Vintage Wine Estates, Inc. VWE, and World Wrestling Entertainment, Inc. WWE.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On February 12, 2020, Olo issued a press release announcing "its partnership with Subway(R) restaurants to integrate digital orders directly into the restaurant's point of sale for the majority of the chain's locations."
 Olo also stated that "[t]he partnership allows Subway's network of more than 20,000 U.S. restaurants to more seamlessly handle digital orders from third-party marketplaces."